-Brentwood Academy is a co-educational, independent, college preparatory school dedicated to nurturing and challenging the whole person – body, mind, and spirit – to the glory of God.
+Brentwood Academy is a co-educational, independent, college preparatory school dedicated to nurturing and challenging each whole person – body, mind, and spirit – to the glory of God.

 Having a vision of the “heart” has been crucial to the Brentwood Academy experience.

 When Bill Brown established Brentwood Academy in 1969, he and the founding trustees envisioned a school that would emphasize the development of each student’s body, mind, and spirit.
 Their intent was to establish a school that would encourage the cultivation of relationships, service, and community outreach.
 Through the triangle philosophy, symbolizing the spiritual, academic and athletic dimensions of a whole person, we seek to ensure that strong academics and challenging athletics can prosper together in an environment where God is the foundation.
 A spirit of cooperation, rooted in wholesome relationships, is necessary for this model of education to be effective.

 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 Matthew 6:33